 Black tea has a strong flavor, which is why infusing fruit with the tea can help make it taste great!
-Choose fruit that is sweet and has a stronger flavor, such as oranges, watermelon, and raspberries.
-To make, add one black tea bag and a half a cup of fruit pieces into a one-quart Mason jar.
+Choose fruit that is sweet and has a more robust flavor, such as oranges, watermelon, and raspberries.
+To make, add one black tea bag and half a cup of fruit pieces into a one-quart Mason jar.
 Fill to the top with boiling water and steep for three minutes.
 Remove the tea bags, cover, and let the fruit steep for another ten minutes.
 Strain and serve hot or over ice.

 Herbal tea also tastes great when infused with fruit!
 To make, add three herbal tea bags and ½ cup of fresh fruit to a one-quart Mason jar.
 Fill to the top with boiling water, cover, and let steep for ten minutes.
 Strain and serve either hot or over ice.
 Here are some delicious herbal tea and fruit combinations you can try:

 • Chamomile tea blends well with apples, raspberries, mangoes, oranges.

 • Peppermint tastes excellent with fruit such as pineapples, oranges, and mangoes.